How long do hamsters live? Life cycle of a domestic hamster

 Hamsters not only need exercise to stay healthy, but happy too.
 The best way to ensure they get enough exercise is to buy them a hamster wheel for their cage.

 Hamsters love to run and will happily do so for hours.
 You can also get climbing toys and monitor playtime outside their cage.
-This is important because if they don’t get enough exercise they can become restless, bite their cage or try to escape.
+This is important because if they don’t get enough exercise, you might find your hamster biting their cage, becoming restless or trying to escape.

 While you might think about getting your hamster tunnels and tubes to exercise with, if you do, make sure the tubes are big enough as Syrian hamsters, for example, tend to get stuck and this can be quite traumatic for them.